 In 1997, PHENND received a major grant from the Corporation for National Service as part of the first round of higher education consortia awards under the Learn and Serve program.
 Since that time, PHENND has grown from an organization of five colleges and universities to over 30 and from 25 individuals to over 3,000.

 Since 1997, PHENND has held an annual conference, which draws higher ed faculty, students, and administrators as well as representatives of community based organizations and public schools to discuss issues pertaining to campus-community partnership.
-The 2012 PHENND Conference, which drew over 160 participants from Southeastern Pennsylvania and Southern New Jersey, focused on Food Justice, and was co-sponsored by the Pennsylvania Horticultural Society.
-The keynote speaker was Malik Yakini, Founding Director of the Detroit Black Community Food Security Network.
-Mr. Yakini gave a provocative talk which challenged participants to think seriously about food sovereignty in the context of urban community development, youth empowerment, and racial oppression.
+The 2013 PHENND Conference, which drew over 100 participants from Southeastern Pennsylvania and Southern New Jersey, focused on K-16 Partnerships.
+The keynote speaker was Darlene Kamine, founding Executive Director of the Community Learning Centers Institute in Cincinnati, OH.
+Ms. Kamine gave a provocative talk which challenged participants to think seriously about the role of public schools in their local communities, and how Cincinnati rolled out a district-wide community schools strategy over the past 10+ years.

 PHENND also provides training and technical assistance to numerous university- and community-based practitioners on a wide variety of topics including student volunteer training, service-learning, community-based research, and the best practices of partnership.
 In addition to supporting the work of member institutions, PHENND also coordinates its own programs which bring the resources of the PHENND Network to bear on particular issues or problems.
-Current initiatives include the K-16 Partnerships Network, the GEAR UP/AVID Tutoring Program and the Scholars in Service to Pennsylvania program.
+Current initiatives include the K-16 Partnerships Network and the School-Community Partnerships VISTA Project and the GEAR UP/AVID Tutoring Program.

 PHENND's growth signals an increasing recognition that significant curricular and co-curricular benefits can result when student and faculty members focus their research on working with the community.
 Finally, the PHENND approach provides a way to more effectively educate students for citizenship by providing them with opportunities to serve.